 | Cabin air filter | As needed | $30–$120 | More often in dusty climates |

-| Wiper blades | Annually or as needed | $20–$50 | Easy DIY item |
+| Wiper blades | As needed | $20–$50 | Easy DIY item |

 | Software updates | Ongoing OTA | Free | Most fixes happen without a shop visit |